Lattice Points in Orthotopes and a Huge Polynomial Tutte Invariant of Weighted Gain Graphs

 {\sc Abstract.} A \emph{gain graph} is a graph whose edges are orientably labelled from a group.
 A \emph{weighted gain graph} is a gain graph with vertex weights from an abelian semigroup, where the gain group is lattice ordered and acts on the weight semigroup.
 For weighted gain graphs we establish basic properties and we present general dichromatic and forest-expansion polynomials that are Tutte invariants (they satisfy Tutte's deletion-contraction and multiplicative identities).
+In order to do that we develop a relative of the Tutte polynomial of a semimatroid.
 Our dichromatic polynomial includes the classical graph one by Tutte, Zaslavsky's two for gain graphs, Noble and Welsh's for graphs with positive integer weights, and that of rooted integral gain graphs by Forge and Zaslavsky.
 It is not a universal Tutte invariant of weighted gain graphs; that remains to be found.

 An evaluation of one example of our polynomial counts proper list colorations of the gain graph from a color set with a gain-group action.
 When the gain group is $\bbZ^d$, the lists are order ideals in the integer lattice $\bbZ^d$, and there are specified upper bounds on the colors, then there is a formula for the number of bounded proper colorations that is a piecewise polynomial function of the upper bounds, of degree $nd$ where $n$ is the order of the graph.